mickfuzz/phd4/_posts/thesis_chapters/2023-12-5-Gdps_reduced.md

  <!-- While there was no formal organising of groups in phase 2 and 3, the family bonds between parents and children created similar patterns of seeking validation, sharing planning.
 Although this was more the case for dyads working side-by-side on the same game, similar patterns existed for other configurations. -->

-Different pairs approached division of labour in various ways.
-In a later example, we see how although Mi and her daughter Ne are working on different projects on a fair distance from each other, Mi relies on Ne's coding help.
-Sh and Th relied on the parent to do the majority of code implementation and shared one computer.
-The opening vignette shows the child use the name of a GDP as a way to communicate about the shared work of making a game.

-     Th: Go on then.
-Key - Door - Person.
-     Sh: Person?
-     Th: Key Door Person.
-     T gestures with her hands to indicate that her mother is the person she is referring to.

-The utterance by the child "Key Door Person"  work on the game design pattern called Keys and Doors to the adult.
-The child appears to consider the level of complexity needed to add a new pattern into the code to be beyond her ability and thus directly delegate the task to her mother.
-Feedback from the parent indicated that this division of labour was partly due to reading ability.

-    "Th got on better during the coding once the student who was hovering initially left us alone.
-Because every time Th hesitated, she jumped in to do it for her.
-Whereas I know her better so can judge how to facilitate more minimally, and I resist the urge to fix things immediately when she struggles.
-Plus she can't read yet, so she was recognising the relevant bits of code by matching the individual letters, which takes longer."

-The parent outlines her strategies used to address lack of reading ability as a barrier to participation.
-The design choice of a grid of letters representing different elements of the platform game appears appropriate in the case of a novice learning to code and read at the same time.
-After the child has delegated a coding task to her mother she undertakes other activities.
-At times her activities directly contribute to the main goal of game making.
-At times the parent asked the child to seek help from facilitator.
-On another occasion when the child appeared bored of waiting for parent to solve a code problem, she approached the facilitator to ask for help on behalf of the adult without prompting.
-At other times she engages more peripheral activities such as watching older children playtest each others games, or observing community activity from under the table.
 <!-- MORE EXAMPLES  ? -->
 <!--
 NOTE - check if this fits